lawrennd/old_talks/_uq/includes/emukit-sensitivity-analysis.md

 \subsection{Total Effects Using Monte Carlo}

-\notes{Computing high order sensitivity indexes can be computationally very demanding in high dimensional scenarios and measuring the total influence of each variable on the variance of the output is infeasible.
+\notes{Computing high order sensitivity indices can be computationally very demanding in high dimensional scenarios and measuring the total influence of each variable on the variance of the output is infeasible.
 To solve this issue the *total* indices are used which account for the contribution to the output variance of $\inputScalar_i$ including all variance caused by the variable alone and all its interactions of any order.

 The total effect for $\inputScalar_i$ is given by:
 $$